influxdata/openapi/README.md

     └── unity.yml           # defines the unity api
 ```

-When adding a service API definition, add the service specific components to a subdirectory inside `src/svc` and reference them from a file in `src` with a prefix `svc-`.
-This allows product API maintainers to copy the service-specific ("internal") paths and components into the respective API definition (cloud, cloud-priv, or oss) without modifying references.
-For more information on how to add a new service api defnition, [look here](./src/svc/README.md).
-For information on what to do when the platform APIs drift, [look here](./src/README.md).

-When changes are complete, simply run `make generate-all` (`docker` currently required) and commit the results to get the new API contracts.
+To learn how to add and update definitions, see [How to contribute](#how-to-contribute).

-### FAQs
+## FAQs

-#### "Internal" vs "External" API?
+### What is an "internal" vs "external" API?

- - "Internal" API refers to a service API that is reachable directly (no gateway).
+"Internal" API refers to a service API that is reachable directly (no gateway).
 A hypothetical example would be `taskd` talking directly to `queryd` without going through the gateway.
- - "External" API refers to the API that a gateway serves.
+"External" API refers to the API that a gateway serves.

-#### "Private" vs "Public" API?
+### What is a "private" vs "public" API?

- - "Private" API refers to an API that is not published in docs, requires some alternate method of auth (superuser token), a ui/quartz specific routes, or is not committing to stability.
+"Private" API refers to an API that is not published in docs, requires some alternate method of auth (superuser token), a ui/quartz specific routes, or is not committing to stability.
- - "Public" API refers to a documented API used for normal use of the platform.
+"Public" API refers to a documented API used for normal use of the platform.

-#### Versioning?
+### Is the API versioned?

- - Since there is currently no code that supports API versioning, this repo will remain unversioned.
+Since there is currently no code that supports API versioning, this repo will remain unversioned.
 Each swagger definition can define it's own api version, and consumers may test API changes on a branch, but until there is support for versioned APIs in code, we won't tag this repo.

-#### Gateway?
+### What is a gateway?

- - Gateway refers to the entry point into our platform (whether it be a reverse proxy or some other router).
+Gateway refers to the entry point into our platform (whether it be a reverse proxy or some other router).

-#### Flow of an external request?
+### What is the flow of an external request?

- - [client] -> [gateway] -> [service]
+[client] -> [gateway] -> [service]

-   + An external `client` makes a request for `/api/v2/thing`.
+- An external `client` makes a request for `/api/v2/thing`.
-   + `gateway` finds where to handle requests for `/thing` and forwards the request to that service.
+- `gateway` finds where to handle requests for `/thing` and forwards the request to that service.
-   + `service` then handles that request and responds to the client.
+- `service` then handles that request and responds to the client.

-#### Flow of an internal request?
+### What is the flow of an internal request?

- - [service] -> [service]
+[service] -> [service]

-   + A `service` running inside the platform makes a request to another platform `service` at `/thing`.
+- A `service` running inside the platform makes a request to another platform `service` at `/thing`.
-   + `service` then handles that request and responds to the client (requesting `service`).
+- `service` then handles that request and responds to the client (requesting `service`).

-#### Location?
- - Logic states that the further the API spec is from the implementing code, the greater the potential drift between the two.
-There are several reasons the service specific ("internal") definitions are in this repo and not living next to the code they define.
-Primarily it comes down to standardization.
-By standardizing on where to locate all swagger definitions, consumers aren't left wondering where they need to look for the current API contract of a service.
-Another equally important reason is more technical.
-While it is possible to reference swagger components via URL (as opposed to local relative file), the fact that many of the services are closed source re-introduce the issue of consuming private swagger.
-Third slightly relates to the last reason, as it simplifies the integration of the service into the "external" API (no reference path update required).
+### Why is the API spec maintained separately from the code?

+Although keeping the API spec "closer" to the implementing code (for example, in the same repository) might prevent drift between them, maintaining the service-specific ("internal") definitions in this repo provides the following benefits:

+- Standard location: consumers aren't left wondering where they need to look for the current API contract of a service.
+- Ease of access: given that many of the services are closed source, keeping the definitions in this public repo avoids the need for consumers to access private files.
+- Simpler integration: integration of the service into the "external" API doesn't require updating the reference path.

-#### Other swagger definitions?
+### Other swagger definitions?

- - The goal of this repo is to not only provide a central, trusted location for consumers of our external APIs, but also to provide a re-usable means for service maintainers to easily maintain their service API definitions. **As repository adoption increases, we expect to remove duplicate definitions from our organization's codebase where appropriate, rather than provide API definitions in multiple locations.**
+The goal of this repo is to not only provide a central, trusted location for consumers of our external APIs, but also to provide a re-usable means for service maintainers to easily maintain their service API definitions. **As repository adoption increases, we expect to remove duplicate definitions from our organization's codebase where appropriate, rather than provide API definitions in multiple locations.**

-## How to use:
+## How to use

-#### Prologue:
+### Prologue

+Various tools can consume the OpenAPI specification and generate API client *libraries* for different programming languages.
+A client *application* can then import a client library and interact with the API.
-From swagger, client *libraries* can be generated.
-From client libraries, generated or not, client *applications* can be created.
-This repository, specifically the [`contracts`](./contracts/) directory, contains swagger definitions to generate client libraries.
-In [Go (golang)](https://go.dev/), there is a standard library made up of a plethora of smaller, more granularly defined libraries.
-The contracts in this repo allow consumers to generate granular libraries so users don't have to import an entire library when they only need a portion of the utility.
+This repository, specifically the [`contracts`](./contracts/) directory, contains OpenAPI definitions to generate client libraries.
+Similar to how [Go (golang)](https://go.dev/) has a standard library composed of smaller, single-purpose libraries, the contracts in this repo allow consumers to generate granular libraries that users can import as they need.

 It is intended that an individual client library is generated for each service defined. `cloud` and `oss` definitions will continue to exist as monolithic definitions while we postpone splitting them up in order to preserve functionality.
 As this repository gains adoption, we would like to break subsets of the `cloud` and `oss` definitions into more granular services, such as `query`, `write`, and `tasks`.